sushmithareddy10/todoPlanner/README.md

     If you want to add your tasks for the day, type the todo in the text boa and press the Add Todo button.

 >Remove done Todo:
-    The taks which done for the day can be checked and can be removed by clicking on the Remove done Todo button.
+    The tasks which are done for the day can be checked and can be removed by clicking on the Remove done Todo button.

 My First JavaScript Project.
 Try it!!!